MetanoKid/gdc-vault-scraper/README.md

 Open `src/configuration.js` to see the configuration options:

-  * Input: whether to get data from an URL or a local file (HTML, pre-downloaded from the URL).
+  * `input`: whether to get data from an URL or a local file (HTML, pre-downloaded from the URL).
-  * Output: output file and format to use when writing all of the links.
+  * `output`: output file and format to use when writing all of the links.

-### Disclaimer
+## Disclaimer

 Do what you please with the list of links you get.
 The author of this project isn't responsible of the usage of the links you obtain.
 Although this project only performs one request if you use the URL method, the local file option is given to avoid performing too many requests to GDC Vault.